metanav/Arduboy2/README.md

 ## Library documentation

 Comments in the library header files are formatted for the [Doxygen](http://www.doxygen.org) document generation system.
-The HTML files generated using the configuration file _extras/Doxyfile_ can be found at:

-(TBD)

-A generated PDF file can be found at:

-(TBD)

 ## Installation